 Thank you for your role in supporting international students and the international community at Cornell.
-The International Students and Scholars Office is dedicated to supporting the international community: registered students, scholars, their spouses and children, and alumni who are still under Cornell’s immigration certification.
+The Office of Global Learning is dedicated to supporting the international community: registered students, scholars, their spouses and children, and alumni who are still under Cornell’s immigration certification.
 This guide will focus on degree-seeking international students, and will address some common questions and problems that those supporting this community face.

 Our staff has been authorized by the Department of Homeland Security to advise internationals, disseminate information to them and maintain their immigration records in the SEVIS (Student and Exchange Visitor Information System) database.
 We help admissions offices on the Ithaca and NYC Tech campuses issue immigration documents, we advise students how to stay in status while they’re here, we facilitate year-round workshops on pertinent topics to the international community, and we maintain the immigration records (both paper records and electronic records) of over 5,000 students, more of their families, and 1500 alumni.
 We are open when the University is open, and can be contacted either in-person, during walk-in advising hours, via phone or via email.